Living in Timisoara: Pros & Cons (Is It Worth It?)

 Now, having all the pros and cons listed above, I’m sure it will be a lot easier for you to compare them and decide whether Timisoara is a good fit for your expectations, lifestyle and preferences.

 So, would you like to live in Timisoara?
 If so, have you found any other pros or cons that I haven’t included in the list above?
-If so, let me know about your experiences and thoughts of Timisoara in the comments section below.
+If so, let me know about your experiences and thoughts in the comments section below.

 Share if you liked this!